gettheb/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 $ atom --safe
 ```

-This starts Atom, but does not load packages from `~/.atom/packages` or `~/.atom/dev/packages` and disables loading of your init script.
+This starts Atom, but does not load packages from `~/.atom/packages` or `~/.atom/dev/packages` and enables loading of your init script.
 If you can no longer reproduce the problem in safe mode, it's likely it was caused by one of the packages or the init script.

 If removing or commenting out all content from the init script and starting Atom normally still produces the error, then try figuring out which package is causing trouble.
 Start Atom normally again and open the Settings View with <kbd class="platform-mac">Cmd+,</kbd><kbd class="platform-windows platform-linux">Ctrl+,</kbd>.
 Since the Settings View allows you to disable each installed package, you can disable packages one by one until you can no longer reproduce the issue.
 Restart Atom or reload Atom with <kbd class="platform-mac">Alt+Cmd+Ctrl+L</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+F5</kbd> after you disable each package to make sure it's completely gone.